What is agile transformation? A short & crisp definition

 What is the waterfall to agile transformation?

-In contrast to waterfall, agile transformation is a different ball game.
-We have already covered the difference between waterfall and agile methods - check it out here.
+We have already reported on the difference between waterfall and agile methods - you can check it out here .

-"The two main development methodologies are waterfall and agile"
+“The two most important development methods are waterfall and agile”

 To briefly repeat the difference, firstly, the waterfall method is a traditional and linear approach where phases run in a particular order and cannot be abandoned.

-Again, the example of Burger Queen fits in well here - given how they originally planned to execute their market entry: they had this one year plan.
-They would be opening up the 20 restaurants, ordering exactly 1000 salads per month and so on.
-And after 6 months they would reach the next phase - opening up 30 more restaurants...
+Here, too, the example of Burger Queen fits well - when you consider how they originally planned to carry out their market entry: They had a one-year plan.
+They would open the 20 new restaurants, order exactly 1000 salads per month, and so on.
+And after 6 months, they would reach the next phase - opening 30 more restaurants… That’s waterfall.

 One thing that is important to understand: waterfall is not always bad.
 It is perfect if you can be sure that circumstances will not change.